 Each book sequence involves: reading, text analysis, vocabulary investigations, key grammatical skills, drafting, writing and publishing.
 We usually spend between 3-4 weeks on each text.

 As writing was the area of learning most affected during the periods of home learning, it continues to be a school priority.
 In class, we will be focusing on spelling, punctuation and grammar - not just during English lessons, but across the curriculum.

-In addition to the daily English lessons, there are regular comprehension and grammar lessons.
+In addition to the daily English lessons, there are regular comprehension, spelling and grammar lessons.

 Please make sure that spellings are practised well and displayed somewhere at home.